Prompt Cache Economics — Why Your AI Bill Is Higher Than You Think

 Sounds reasonable, right?

-Your message gets silently modified.
+The message gets silently modified.

-Modified message ≠ original message → cache key changes → all your previously cached context becomes invalid → every message from now on costs full price.
+Modified message ≠ original message → cache key changes → all previously cached context becomes invalid → every message from now on costs full price.

 Let me take a moment to appreciate this irony.

-Here’s the punchline: Anthropic designed this mechanism to prevent third parties from bypassing billing.
-That mechanism has a bug that makes legitimate users overpay.
-DRM’s curse is that it hits paying customers before it hits the people trying to avoid paying. (⌐■_■)
+DRM’s eternal curse: it hits paying customers before it hits the people trying to avoid paying. (⌐■_■)

 DANGEROUS_uncachedSystemPromptSection